 Duration of Stay: As per FEMA regulations, you are an NRI if you have moved outside India for employment or other purposes without the intention of returning to India permanently.

 Age: You must be 18 years old (or older) to open an NRI account.
-However, minors can have NRI accounts to their names opened by their guardians.
+However, minors can have NRI accounts in their names opened by their guardians.

 Documentation: You must have valid documentation proving their identity and NRI status.
 Required documents can include a valid passport, visa, and proof of residence (abroad).